 2 getting started

 We begin with a brief self-assessment, asking you to reflect on your own knowledge of data science, including the necessary-but-not-sufficient areas of computer programming and statistics.
-We then move to a description of some rudimentary tools that we will be using.
+We then move to a description of some rudimentary tools that we will be using, then install the R programming environment on our laptops.

 2.1 are you already a programmer and statistician?